bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

-# Tooltips
+# Tooltip

-> Documentation and examples for adding custom BootstrapVue tooltips, using Bootstrap v4 CSS for
+> Add custom BootstrapVue tooltips to any element.
+Tooltips can be triggered by hovering, focusing,
-> styling and animations.
-Tooltips can be triggered by hovering, focusing, or clicking an element
+> or clicking an element.

 ## Overview